gautamshrinivas/MindMaps/terraform.md

   * local-exec:
   * remote-exec:
   * file
-* To connect to the remote instance we need connection
+* To connect to the remote instance we need a connection
 ```
 resource "aws_instance" "webec2" {
     ami = var.ami-id